DerYeger/yeger/packages/key-hierarchy/README.md

 By default, the key hierarchy is created dynamically with `Proxy` objects.
 If this is not suitable, the `method: 'precompute'` option can be used to generate the keys at build time instead of runtime.

-- This can improve performance in scenarios where the key hierarchy is large or complex.
+This can improve performance in scenarios where the key hierarchy is large or complex, at the cost of a more extensive upfront computation.
-- But, it requires calling the functions of all dynamic segments with dummy arguments (`undefined`) within the library.
-Thus, it will break if the functions expect arguments to match the declared parameter types.
-- If `method: 'precompute'` is used, the functions should not have any side-effects and never access the arguments.

 ### TanStack Query Integration